 - Scenic American Landscape International Rate Issue of 1999 – 2012

-I also contribute a regular column, Via Airmail, to The Stamp Insider a bi-monthly philatelic magazine.
+I have also contributed a regular column, Via Airmail, to The Stamp Insider a bi-monthly philatelic magazine.
+At present this publication is on hiatus.

 Steve B. Davis